LUMOS: Large User MOdels for User Behavior Prediction: Experiments

-To validate whether offline performance improvements translate to measurable business impact, we deployed LUMOS predictions to feed into an intelligent offers engine designed to enhance user engagement through personalized offers.
-Previously, the offers engine relied on a combination of legacy specialized baseline models.
-We designed a controlled A/B test comparing offers engine performance using LUMOS predictions against using the legacy specialized models.
-For the experiment, we created two random, mutually exclusive cohorts of approximately 700,000 users each: (1) Target group receiving offers based on LUMOS predictions, and (2) Control group receiving offers based on legacy specialized model predictions.
+To validate whether offline performance improvements translate to measurable business impact, we deployed LUMOS predictions to feed into \textbf{Pacman}—our proprietary intelligent offers engine designed to enhance user engagement through personalized offers.
+Previously, \textbf{Pacman} relied on a combination of legacy specialized baseline models.
+We designed a controlled A/B test comparing Pacman performance using LUMOS predictions against using the legacy specialized models.
+For the experiment, we created two random, mutually exclusive cohorts of approximately 700,000 users each: (1) Target group receiving offers from Pacman based on LUMOS predictions, and (2) Control group receiving offers based on legacy specialized model predictions.
 The experiment ran for 18 days.
 The primary metrics measured were Daily Active Users (DAU) and cost efficiency of the offers strategy.